Karachi Football League: History

+Origins

 On a few known occasions, city league championships were played in Pakistan stretching back to 1937 before the independence of Pakistan, including in Karachi.

+By the 1950s, a Karachi Senior Division Football League was held based on promotion and relegation with the second tier Karachi Second Division Football League.
+Matches were usually held at the Polo Ground.

 In the 1990s, a departmental team based K-League was organised Hassan Musa of PIA.

+Karachi Football League (2003–2016)

 In 2003, a revamped edition of the league was held again a year before the foundation of the top tier Pakistan Premier League, this time organised by Karachi United and sponsored by KASB Bank as the KASB Premier League.
 From 2003 until 2008, the league was sponsored by "KASB Group of Companies" which was the Title Sponsor of the event for the first six editions.
 Coca-Cola Pakistan became the consequent league sponsor.
 Among the various leagues established in the country, the Karachi League and the Pakistan Premier League reportedly remained the most consistent in terms of structure and continuity.

 The regional Karachi league which aimed at promoting club-level football in Karachi, had been compared to the top flight Pakistan Premier League which had a dominance of departmental and military teams, thus resulting in poor attendances.
-In comparison, the Karachi Football League, although a regional competition, the league consistently attracted large audiences, including a reported 18,000 spectators at the 2008–09 final between Shahzad Mohammadan and Nazimabad FC at KMC Stadium.
+In comparison, the Karachi Football League, although a regional competition, the league consistently attracted large audiences, including a reported 18,000 spectators at the 2008–09 final between Shahzad Muhammadan and Nazimabad FC at KMC Stadium.
 The playoff matches of some seasons were broadcast on Ten Sports.

 The Karachi League clubs were amateur outfits, so the players didn't ordinarily get paid, and all costs were borne by the hosts Karachi United by themselves or through sponsors.

 In February 2022, mayor of Karachi Murtaza Wahab announced the return of the league after inactivity.